junqing-zhang/junqing-zhang.github.io/research-demo/demo-fyp-2020-rffi-lora.md

 <br />

 ## Signal Generation
 Any board that can generate LoRa signal without higher layers will work, e.g., Lopy4, Fipy.
-This demonstration uses eight Lopy4 boards as example.
+This demonstration uses ten Lopy4 boards as example.

 ## Signal Reception and Processing
 * Synchronization: Detect the exact starting point of the preamble.